keboola/connection-docs/transformations/workspace/index.md

 When input and output mapping are not fitting well your use case, read-only storage offers a straightforward access to data, drastically reducing the execution time.
 Use it in the following scenarios:
 - Slow transformations where a clone is not used (input mapping)
-- Complex orchestrations to just get data from a data source to the workspace where it is accessed via other apps (OM)
+- Complex orchestrations to just get data from a data source to the workspace where it is accessed via other apps (output mapping)
 - Complex cases where users must choose tables in both input and output mapping
 - Cases where updating data in Storage via output mapping causes multiple data movement operations

-*Note: You must be using [New Transformations](/transformations/#new-transformations).*

 When an SQL transformation starts, SQL code is being executed immediately.
 All tables from Storage are RO accessible from within the transformation.
 Transformations are able to use some sort of persistent workspace & write directly to defined tables in Storage.

+*Note: You must be using [New Transformations](/transformations/#new-transformations) in order to see this feature.*

-For each workspace or Snowflake writer (data destination) configuration, users can choose if read-only Storage will be used or not.
+For each workspace or Snowflake writer (data destination) configuration, users can choose whether the read-only Storage will be used or not.
 For each transformation, the read-only access is enabled by default and users can directly work with the data without manually defining input mapping.

 When read-only access is enabled, the workspace will get automatically access to all data in Storage.